niksilver/board-game-framework/docs/concepts.md

   number of milliseconds after 1 January 1970;
 * `Intent` is what the envelope contains - in this case, a message from a client peer.
+* `Receipt` says whether this message is an echo of one sent by this client.
 * `Body` is the original message from the client.

 The fields `From`, `To`, `Num`, `Time` and `Intent` appear in all